Alpha-1 antitrypsin (AAT) is a protein made mainly by your liver.

 Diagnosing AAT deficiency

-AAT deficiency runs in families.
 Many people do not know that they have it.
-Early diagnosis can help prevent serious lung disease.
+Early diagnosis can help prevent you from developing a serious lung or liver condition.

 Treatment for AAT deficiency